Increased risk of serious infections in inflammatory joint diseases

 This doctoral project analyzes data from the longitudinal observational study NOR-DMARD.

-The doctoral work related to infection risk is based on data from the NORwegian Disease-Modifying Anti-Rheumatic Drug (NOR-DMARD) study, a registry with more than 10,000 patients with inflammatory arthritis disease.
+The doctoral work related to infection risk is based on data from the NORwegian Disease-Modifying Anti-Rheumatic Drug (NOR-DMARD) study, a registry of more than 10,000 patients with inflammatory arthritis.

 NOR-DMARD was established in 2000 at Diakonhjemmet Hospital, and today four hospitals participate.
-Since its establishment, over 18,000 individual treatment courses have been registered in around 11,000 patients with inflammatory arthritis disease.
-In 2017, REK gave permission to link patients in the NOR-DMARD register to the Causes of Death Register and the Norwegian Patient Register, and in 2019 each patient in the NOR-DMARD was linked to 10 randomly selected controls who were matched for age, gender and place of residence.
-Until this work, all research into serious infections and biological treatment has come from data on populations outside Norway, which are not necessarily completely comparable.
+Since its establishment, over 18,000 individual treatment courses have been registered in around 11,000 patients with inflammatory arthritis.
+In 2017, REK gave permission to link patients in the NOR-DMARD registry to the Cause of Death Registry and the Norwegian Patient Registry, and in 2019, each patient in NOR-DMARD was linked to 10 randomly selected controls who were matched for age, gender and place of residence.
+Until this work, all research on serious infections and biological treatment has come from data on populations outside Norway, which is not necessarily completely comparable.

 Greater risk of infections in rheumatoid arthritis

-The first article in this PhD project was published in 2021 in the Annals of Rheumatic Diseases.
-Here, the incidence of serious infections is compared between patients with rheumatoid arthritis and psoriatic arthritis who receive treatment with biological drugs within the tumor necrosis factor inhibitor (TNFi) group.
+The first article in this doctoral project was published in 2021 in the Annals of Rheumatic Diseases.
+It compares the incidence of serious infections between patients with rheumatoid arthritis and psoriatic arthritis receiving treatment with biological drugs from the tumor necrosis factor inhibitor (TNFi) group.

-NOR-DMARD has included patients for around 24 years, and in the second article we found that the risk of serious infection in patients with arthritis who receive biological treatment has remained unchanged since 2009.
+NOR-DMARD has included patients for around 24 years, and in the second article we found that the risk of serious infection in patients with arthritis receiving biological treatment has been unchanged since 2009.

 The researchers also investigated whether the risk of serious infections in patients with arthritis has changed over time compared to the general population.

-- We found that patients with arthritis who are treated with biological drugs have approximately twice the risk of serious infections than the general population, she says.
+– We found that patients with arthritis who are treated with biologic drugs have approximately twice the risk of serious infections than the general population, she says.

-They found that the risk of serious infection has not changed over time, either within each patient population or compared to the general population.
-They also found no evidence that the risk changes over time during a course of treatment.
+They found that the risk of serious infection did not change over time, either within each patient population or compared to the general population.
+Nor did they find any evidence that the risk changes over time within a course of treatment.

 Poorer antibody response to vaccination

 As part of his doctoral work during the Covid-19 pandemic, Christensen has participated in the Nor-vaC study.
-This longitudinal observational study is based on Diakonhjemmet hospital and Akershus University Hospital.
-It was established to map the response to Covid-19 vaccination in patients with inflammatory rheumatic joint disease and inflammatory bowel disease, who are treated with immunosuppressive drugs.
+This longitudinal observational study is based at Diakonhjemmet Hospital and Akershus University Hospital.
+It was established to map the response to Covid-19 vaccination in patients with inflammatory rheumatoid arthritis and inflammatory bowel disease, who are treated with immunosuppressive drugs.

-Data from the Nor-vaC study was used to investigate the duration of the antibodies formed after two doses of corona vaccine, and compared the duration of the antibody response in patients against healthy controls.
-The work has shown that patients with inflammatory disease in the joints or intestines had a poorer antibody response to vaccination, and that the patients lose their antibodies faster than healthy controls.
+Data from the Nor-vaC study were used to investigate the duration of antibodies formed after two doses of the coronavirus vaccine, and compared the duration of the antibody response in patients with healthy controls.
+The work has shown that patients with inflammatory diseases of the joints or intestines had a poorer antibody response to vaccination, and that the patients lose their antibodies faster than healthy controls.
 The findings were important information in the discussion about vaccination strategy and booster doses, and supported the need for repeated vaccination of this patient group.

 Improved patient care

-Christensen's research has led to improved treatment and follow-up of patients with inflammatory diseases who are treated with biological drugs.
+Christensen's research has led to improved treatment and follow-up of patients with inflammatory diseases treated with biological drugs.